 I did like that the tours were 100% live-narrated and not pre-recorded commentary.
 But it wasn’t really what I was expecting.
 I mean, I did expect it to be a little corny, but I caught myself rolling my eyes more than anticipated.

 I wanted it to be more about the history of the city and about specific sites, and less about the guide’s personal opinions on the things we drove past.
 (Like his utter distaste for Chinese art.
-And how, after telling us he thought these statues were so ugly says, “Leave it to the Chinese.”
+And how, after telling us he thought these statues were so ugly said, “Leave it to the Chinese.”
 I don’t know what he meant by that, but I could’ve done without it.)

 I also didn’t leave the tour with the feeling that the information we were told was totally accurate.
 There were many times I thought to myself, “Yeah, I better double check that.”
 I realize this is just a lighthearted sightseeing tour and not an intellectual seminar, but I still want my facts straight!

 I think some of the things they said were just to get a few oohs, ahhhs, and giggles from the cheap seats in the back.

 The last tour of the day is 4:30 PM and that is way too early.
 I booked the tour with the hopes that I wouldn’t have to drive the whole day, but I ended up having to drive to the last stop so as to not get stranded.

 If you’re just using the trolley tour as a sightseeing tour, that won’t be an issue.
 But if you’re using it as a hop on/hop off service like they advertise, I think we can all agree 4:30 PM is entirely too early to end your day.

 I wanted the Old Town Trolley to be a one-stop shop (ok, 22 stops) for all my St. Augustine sightseeing needs, but that it was not.